KonishchevDmitry/psh/doc/intro.rst

 `psh <https://github.com/KonishchevDmitry/psh>`_ allows you to spawn processes in Unix shell-style way.
 It is inspired by `sh
-<http://amoffat.github.com/sh/>`_ module but has fully different implementation
+<http://amoffat.github.com/sh/>`_ module but has a fully different
-and API.
+implementation and API.

 Unix shell is very convenient for spawning processes, connecting them into pipes, etc., but it has a very limited language which is often not suitable for